JPCAV/Exp3b/README.md

+# Debugging experimetns with VS code + Debugger for Chrome

-# To debug experiments in VS code with Google Chrome, configure 'launch.json' file.
+To debug experiments in VS code with Google Chrome, configure 'launch.json' file.
-E.g.
+"file": is set to the folder you have open in VS code.
+Add file name to the ${workspaceFolder} to launch

 {
     // Use IntelliSense to learn about possible attributes.